Bitcoin Spreads Like a Virus

 Date Written: March 20, 2019

-We illustrate, by way of example, that Bitcoin’s long-term price is non-random and can be modeled as a function of the logistic growth of number of users n over time.
-Using observed data for both Facebook and Bitcoin, we derive the relationships between price, number of users, and time, and show that the resulting market capitalizations likely follow a Gompertz sigmoid growth function.
+In this paper we provide a mathematical derivation that links traditional time-value-of-money concepts to Metcalfe value, and use Bitcoin, Facebook as numerical examples of the proof.
+There is compelling evidence that suggests that the growth and price of bitcoin and other cryptocurrencies are likely to proceed according to a relatively straightforward mathematical model similar to the growth curves of Facebook and other networks.
+Using observed data for Bitcoin, we derive the relationships between price, number of users, and time, and show that the resulting market prices likely follow a Gompertz sigmoid growth function.
 This function, historically used to describe the growth of biological organisms like bacteria, tumors, and viruses, likely has some application to network economics.
 We conclude that the long-term growth rate in users has considerable effect on the long-term price of bitcoin.

 Keywords: bitcoin, cryptocurrency, valuation, growth model, network economics, network effect, Metcalfe's Law